multiversx/mx-nft-verify-dapp/README.md

 ## Usage

-Use the variables in the https://github.com/multiversx/mx-nft-verify-dapp/blob/master/src/config.tsx to start the project in single check mode with hardcoded settings.
+Use the variables in the [config.tsx](https://github.com/multiversx/mx-nft-verify-dapp/blob/master/src/config.tsx) file to start the project in single check mode with hardcoded settings.
 There you can set the **collection** required variable as well as the optional **pixel**, **callback**, **ref** and **age**.

 <!-- ROADMAP -->